 - Collar: The collar should stay glued to your neck, even when you move your arms about (within reason).

 - Sleeves: Make sure the sleeves fall cleanly.
 There shouldn’t be any divots or wrinkles when you hang your arms naturally by your side.

 - Sleeve length: Few jackets will have a perfect sleeve length off-the-rack, so most will need to be altered.
-Just make sure that after alterations, you have about a half inch of shirt cuff peeking out.
+Just make sure that after alterations, you have about a quarter inch of shirt cuff peeking out.
 Unfortunately, this can sometimes be made difficult by what’s called “working buttonholes.”

 - Vents: The vents should stay closed when you’re wearing the jacket, but this is hard to tell in a store because vents are usually sewn shut on a new garment.
 Take a seam ripper and remove these when you’re home, and just make sure they remain fairly closed when you have the jacket on.

 - Waist: There’s some wiggle room here.
 You can have the waist nipped to give the jacket more shape, or let out if it feels too tight.
 In the end, just make sure the jacket isn’t pulling at the buttoning point.